openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This is a non-exhaustive list of sample use cases.

-## End-User Initiated Credential Issuance {#use-case-1}
+## Issuance during Presentation - End-User Initiated {#use-case-1}

-A user comes across an app where she needs to present a credential, e.g., a bank identity credential.
-She starts the presentation flow at this app and is sent to her wallet (e.g., via Self-Issued OpenID Provider v2 and OpenID Connect for Verifiable Presentations).
-The wallet determines the desired credential type(s) from the request and notifies the user that there is currently no matching credential in the wallet.
-The wallet now offers the user a list of suitable issuers, which might be based on an issuer list curated by the wallet publisher.
-The user picks one of those issuers and is sent to the issuer's user experience (web site or app).
-There the user authenticates and is asked for consent to issue the required credential into her wallet.
-She consents and is sent back to the wallet, where she is informed that a credential was successfully created and stored in the wallet.
+A user comes across a verifier app that is requesting the user to present a credential, e.g., a driving license.
+The wallet determines the requested credential type(s) from the credential presentation request and notifies the user that there is currently no matching credential in the wallet.
+The wallet determines an issuer capable of issuing a lacking credential and upon user consent sends the user to the issuer's user experience (web site or app).
+Upon being authenticated and providing consent to issue the credential into her wallet, the user is sent back to the wallet.
+The wallet informs the user credential was successfully issued into the wallet and is ready to be presented to the verifier app that originally requested presentation of that credential.

-## End-User Initiated Credential Issuance (with On-Demand Credential Presentation) {#use-case-2}
+## Issuance during Presentation - End-User Initiated (requires presentation of additional credentials during issuance) {#use-case-2}

-A user comes across an app where she needs to present a credential, e.g., a university diploma.
-She starts the presentation flow at this app and is sent to her wallet (e.g., via Self-Issued OpenID Provider v2 and OpenID Connect for Verifiable Presentations).
-The wallet determines the desired credential type(s) from the request and notifies the user that there is currently no matching credential in the wallet.
-The wallet now offers the user a list of suitable issuers, which might be based on an issuer list curated by the wallet publisher.
-The user picks one of those issuers (her university).
-The user confirms and is sent to the issuer's user experience (web site or app).
-The user logs in to the university, which determines that the respective user account is not verified yet.
-The user is offered to either use a video chat for identification or to fetch a suitable identity credential from her wallet.
-The user decides to fetch the necessary credential from her wallet and is sent back.
-In the wallet, she picks a suitable credential and authorizes transfer to the university.
-The wallet sends her back to the university.
-Based on the bank identity credential, the university verifies her identity and looks up her data in its database.
-The university finds her diploma and offers to issue a verifiable credential.
-The user consents and is sent back to the wallet, where she is informed that a diploma verifiable credential was successfully created and stored in the wallet.
+A user comes across a verifier app that is requesting the user to present a credential, e.g., a university diploma.
+The wallet determines the requested credential type(s) from the credential presentation request and notifies the user that there is currently no matching credential in the wallet.
+The wallet than offers the user a list of issuers, which might be based on an issuer list curated by the wallet provider.
+The user picks the university she graduated from and is sent to that university's user experience (web site or app).

+The user logs in to the university, who determines that the respective user account is not verified yet.
+Among multiple identification options, the user chooses to present identity credential from her wallet.
+The user is sent back to the wallet where she consents to sharing requested credential(s) to the university.
+The user is sent back to the university user experience.
+Based on the presented credential, the university complete user verification, looks up user data in its database and offers to issue a diploma as a verifiable credential.

+Upon providing consent, the user is sent back to the wallet.
+The wallet informs the user credential was successfully issued into the wallet and is ready to be presented to the verifier app that originally requested presentation of that credential.

+ToDo: Suggest we remove this example - I am worried it is overcomplicated and might scare people away..

 ## Issuer-Initiated Credential Issuance {#use-case-3}